 Leptospira interrogans is a spirochete bacterium.
 As every other spirochete, it is long and thin and has a flagellum that makes it very mobile and very invasive.
 It can infect any organ.

 There are different subtypes of the bacterium.
 They are called serovars.
 It's important you are aware of these types because they have some practical implications on the serological diagnosis of the disease and on the vaccination strategy.

 The serovars that are found in dogs are: Canicola, Icterohaemorrhagiae, Grippotyphosa, Pomona, and Bratislava

 Leptospira bacteria are shed in the urine of infected mammals.
 They survive longer in humid and warm environments.

-The transmission is direct.
-Rodents serve as a reservoir for the bacterium.
+Typically, rodents serve as a reservoir for the bacterium.
 They can pass it to dogs or directly to humans.
 Contamination may also come from large animals: horses, bovines or swine.